MomnurIslam/momnurislam/README.md

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills: Wordpress/ Shopify /  SEO / Bootstrap /  JS / HTML / CSS / PHP
+Skills: Wordpress/ Shopify / SEO /  Speed Optimization / Core Web Vitals / Schema Markup / Bootstrap /  JS / HTML / CSS / PHP